econPreference/bayecon.matlab/README.md

   2. Dirac Spike - g prior
 - Mixture Normal

-This package is appropriate to use in situations where you need to see patterns in data easily and quickly (preliminary analysis).
+This package is appropriate to use when you need to see patterns in data easily and quickly (preliminary analysis).

 ## Installation